Domestic abuse in the workplace

 Jacqui Kilburn

-Jacqui Kilburn manages the National Training Centre at Women’s Aid.
+Jacqui Kilburn manages Training and Education at Women’s Aid.
 She has been instrumental in the development of a national accredited qualification for those professionals whose work brings them into contact with domestic and sexual violence.

 Jacqui also worked with the Home Office and Skills for Justice in their work towards developing the national occupational standards for the domestic and sexual violence sector.